postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 * New button
 * Launch screen

-#### **Manage environments icons**
+#### **Manage environments icon**

-Click the Manage Environments icon in the upper right corner of the Postman app
+1. Click the Manage Environments icon in the upper right corner of the Postman app

 Image

-Select “Manage Environments”.
+2. Select “Manage Environments”.
-Click the Add button to create a new environment.
+3. Click the Add button to create a new environment.

 [![add new environment](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58756026.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58756026.png)